eric-hdez/httpserver/README.md

-# Assignment 4: Multithreaded HTTP Server with Atomic Requests and Coherent Logs
+# Multithreaded HTTP Server with Atomic Requests and Coherent Logs

 `httpserver` is a multithreaded http server that runs on localhost and serves atomic file requests from multiple clients.
 The server distributes work amongst threads by using a work queue and it coherently logs the order of requests.
 It implements two standard http methods (`PUT` and `GET`) and one non-standard http method (`APPEND`).